Target Impression Share vs Max Conversions: A Technical Guide

 2. Maximize Conversions (The "Action" Bid)

-When you select Maximize Conversions (or Target ROAS), you are telling Google: "Buy me customers, regardless of placement."
+When you select Maximize Conversions (or Target ROAS) (these are also known as max conversions and max conversion value automated bidding strategies), you are telling Google: "“Buy me customers, regardless of placement."”

 The Strategic Matrix: When to Use Each Bid Strategy In Google Ads